alex135421/kubernetes-on-proxmox/README.md

 - Since sensitive data passed down to `terraform.tfvars` , it's in the gitignore file and should be created when the git cloned.

+- Proxmox provider credentials should be added and proxmox url in providers should be changed.
+Based on terraform provider: https://registry.terraform.io/providers/Telmate/proxmox/latest/docs

 ## Variables

 - A vm map variable that will include all parameters to create the vms and copy the cloud init data